La Plante et ses Applications Ornementales: Eugène Grasset and the Birth of Modern Botanical Design

 A Visionary Work in Two Series

-Each plate is structured in three registers:
+Each plate typically unfolds in three registers:

-- A botanical drawing of the plant.
+- A botanical study of the plant.

 From Nature to Ornament